sepeehr/AI-on-ARS/README.md

 * My code is compatible with any pybullet envs such as half cheetah, hopper, pendulum, etc, with a slight value change.
 But select it considering your Computer Power.
 You can also use MuJoCo for env.
 * Due to simplicity of ARS, you will not need to import TensorFlow or PyTorch in order to execute.
 You will only need NumPy.
 That's awesome, Right?
+* All models are trained using my personal laptop's GPU.
+If you train my codes with a much more powerful Computer, results will be ready much faster and more optimized.

 ### This is Hopper result after 8 hours of training:
 ![finalhopper](https://user-images.githubusercontent.com/64346646/80299915-94936100-87ad-11ea-91fc-66b7660443d4.gif)